Hyacinthe-Louis de Quélen: Biography

 Although de Quélen had not approved of the royal ordinance of July 1830, which aimed at restoring absolute monarchy and instead triggered the July Revolution, he was nevertheless held in suspicion of legitimism by the House of Orléans.
 On one occasion Louis-Philippe I said to him: "Archbishop, remember that more than one mitre has been torn asunder".
 "Sire", replied the archbishop, "God protect the crown of the king, for many royal crowns too have been shattered".

 Apart from official functions such as the christening of the Comte de Paris, the funeral of the Duke of Orléans and the Te Deum sung in honour of the French victory in Africa, he confined himself to visiting the parishes of the diocese, looking after the religious instruction of military recruits, and organizing his clergy.
 In the outbreaks which followed the Revolution of 1830 the archbishop was twice driven from his palace by mobs.
 However, when the epidemic of 1832 broke out, he transformed his seminaries into hospitals, personally ministered to the sick at the Hôtel-Dieu, and founded at his own expense the "Oeuvre des orphelins du choléra".

+Hyacinthe-Louis de Quélen's tomb.

 He is also remembered for denying the Last Sacraments to the dying Henri Grégoire unless the latter would retract his oath to the Civil Constitution of the Clergy, which Grégoire refused to do.

 De Quélen himself died shortly after, having witnessed the conversion of the apostate Bishop of Autun, the Prince de Talleyrand, whose sincerity was later questioned.
 Ravignan eulogized him at Notre-Dame, and Louis-Mathieu Molé at the Académie française.
 From de Quélen's episcopate date the "Société de St. Vincent de Paul," the "Conferences apologétiques de Notre-Dame" and several religious institutes, among which are the nursing Sisters of Bon-Secours.